ppy/osu-wiki/wiki/Community/Project_Loved/en.md

 In some cases, beatmaps may be nominated despite breaking some of the criteria, as long as the mapper can update it to abide by the criteria prior to Loved.
 For example, a beatmap with an inappropriate background may be nominated as long as the background is later removed or replaced.
 An active contributor to Project Loved will usually post on the beatmap's [discussion](/wiki/Beatmap_discussion) if any changes are required.

-Additionally, contributors to Project Loved often make technical suggestions, such as improvements to audio quality, [timing](/wiki/Beatmapping/Timing) accuracy, or [metadata standardisation as suggested by the ranking criteria](/wiki/Ranking_criteria#metadata).
+Additionally, contributors to Project Loved often make technical suggestions, such as improvements to audio quality, [timing](/wiki/Beatmapping/Timing) accuracy, or [metadata standardisation as recommended by the ranking criteria](/wiki/Ranking_criteria#metadata).
 The mapper is strongly encouraged to apply these suggestions, but they are not required to.

 ### osu!-specific criteria